 Understanding the scope of credentials and secrets leakage

 Code repositories or repos, like many other highly collaborative SaaS environments, create increased opportunities for sensitive data exposure to occur without warning or notice.
 Take for instance a code repo where both internal and external collaborators submit code.
 They could push commits at any time of the day, and if no review process is in place they could push code that contains credentials and other sensitive tokens within it.
 Even if the repo were private, you still may wish to strictly enforce what types of tokens are contained within your codebase to maintain your best practices.
 Research, like a North Carolina State University 2019 study titled “How Bad Can It Git?
 Characterizing Secret Leakage in Public GitHub Repositories,” have quantified just how common credentials and secrets exposure are within GitHub.
 The researchers who conducted this study found that thousands of keys leak from public repositories on a daily basis with hardcoded cryptographic keys and API keys being critical sources of leakage.
 To address this long and ongoing problem, GitHub has offered limited secret scanning for code pushes to public repositories containing popular token types like AWS, Azure, and Alibaba.
 GitHub will notify the service provider of any credentials leak and have them decide how they want to address the issue.
 Despite this, secrets leaks still occur on the platform.
-Earlier this year, a story broke about an AWS DevOps Cloud engineer who inadvertently made public nearly a gigabyte of sensitive data after making a commit to a personal repository.
-Another story from this year includes Canadian telecom company Rogers Communications having passwords and source code exposed on GitHub.
-Leakage isn’t limited to GitHub, though; for example, German automaker Daimler leaked Mercedes-Benz’s source code for smart car components through an unsecured GitLab server last month.
+Early in 2020, a story broke about an AWS DevOps Cloud engineer who inadvertently made public nearly a gigabyte of sensitive data after making a commit to a personal repository.
+Another story includes Canadian telecom company Rogers Communications having passwords and source code exposed on GitHub.
+Leakage isn’t limited to GitHub, though; for example, German automaker Daimler leaked Mercedes-Benz’s source code for smart car components through an unsecured GitLab server.

 Watch the video below for a brief history of data breaches leveraging codebases like GitHub as an attack vector.